mgrimace/claim_itch/README.md

 # claim_itch
-Automate claiming itch.io games.
-The script scans sources like reddit megathreads for game URLs then claims them.
-Thank you to u/Iron-Row for creating original project
+Automate claiming free itch.io games.
+The script scans sources like Reddit megathreads and itch.io sale pages for game URLs, processes them, then claims games any that are free.
+Thank you to u/Iron-Row for creating the original project

-## Known issues, suggestions
+## Tl;dr

 Run the script using the following arguments: ```python3 claim_itch.py --auto-login --skip-errors --ignore```.
-The `ignore` and `skip-errors` arguments should ignore *many* but not all error conditions that the script runs into when trying to claim the games.
+The `ignore` and `skip-errors` arguments should address *most* if-not all of the error conditions that the script runs into when trying to claim the games.
+The `auto-login` argument is optional and automatically logs into your itch.io account using credentials entered into login.cfg to enable the script to run unattended.

-* FYI on first run, it will take a *long time* to generate a log of possible free games by scraping the comments of two most recent-megathreads on Reddit and by attempting to scrape the sales on itch.io directly.
-* Then, it'll try and automatically claim all the free games it thinks it found.
-You'll see a countdown of the games it has claimed for you, e.g., 120/450 as it works.
-* Some games are no longer free and the script will update the log if it runs into these to skip them next time.
-Some games have other weird stuff going on (e.g., only available to Patreon patrons, etc.) and those generate errors that stop/interrupt the script.
-* When this happens, and it happens a *lot*, run the script again using the above command to keep going where it left off.
-If anyone has suggestions how to fix/improve this error-handling, please create a pull request or issue.

 ## Installation